AI Agents Mar 27, 2026 3 min read

 AI agent orchestration hardware and systems

 Operations teams are moving past the idea that one chat interface can own meaningful workflow execution.
 What they want now is a control plane that coordinates multiple agent behaviors, system calls, and human checkpoints inside a single operating surface.
+The shift reflects a practical realization: chat is a helpful front door, but it is not enough to express operational state, intervention rules, or system-level accountability.

 Why single-chat UX is losing ground